There’s no big secret that sunset photography is popular. What’s not to love about a beautifully pink or dramatically red sky?

 Recommended Reading: Capture the Full Dynamic Range by Taking Multiple Exposures

-I recommend capturing a few images with different exposures and use these to practice your blending in Photoshop.
+I recommend capturing a few images with different exposures and using these to practice your blending in Photoshop.
 When you get comfortable with the basic methods, you can use Luminosity Masks to get even better results.

 #6 Experiment with Shutter Speeds